Angular Combining of Forecasts of Probability Distributions: Angular Combining of Distributional Forecasts

-Figure~\ref{fig:section 3.1, figure 2} shows the CDF, and corresponding PDF, resulting from angular averaging of the same two Gaussian CDFs considered in Figures~\ref{fig: section 2.1 figure 1} to \ref{fig:section 3.1, figure 1}.
-The averaging has been performed at an angle of $45^{\textrm{o}}$, as conveyed by the dashed lines in Figure~\ref{fig:section 3.1, figure 2}(a).
-For a variety of different values of $\theta$, Figure~\ref{fig:section 3.1, figure 3}(a) shows the different CDFs that result from angular averaging of the two Gaussian CDFs.
-Figure~\ref{fig:section 3.1, figure 3}(b) provides the corresponding PDFs resulting from angular averaging.
-As we noted when discussing Figures \ref{fig: section 2.1 figure 1}(b) and \ref{Fig: Section 2.1 figure 2}(b), the PDFs resulting from vertical and horizontal averaging of the two Gaussian CDFs are bimodal and unimodal, respectively.
+Figure~\ref{fig: Angular averaging CDF =000026 PDF} shows the CDF, and corresponding PDF, resulting from angular averaging of the same two Gaussian CDFs considered in Figures~\ref{fig: Vertical averaging} to \ref{fig: Angular averaging basics}.
+The averaging has been performed at an angle of $45^{\textrm{o}}$, as conveyed by the dashed lines in Figure~\ref{fig: Angular averaging CDF =000026 PDF}(a).
+For a variety of different values of $\theta$, Figure~\ref{fig: Angular averaging CDF =000026 PDF for different angles}(a) shows the different CDFs that result from angular averaging of the two Gaussian CDFs.
+Figure~\ref{fig: Angular averaging CDF =000026 PDF for different angles}(b) provides the corresponding PDFs resulting from angular averaging.
+As we noted when discussing Figures \ref{fig: Vertical averaging}(b) and \ref{Fig: Horizontal averaging}(b), the PDFs resulting from vertical and horizontal averaging of the two Gaussian CDFs are bimodal and unimodal, respectively.
 It is interesting to note that, for the example we are using, it is only when $\theta$ exceeds about $85^{\textrm{o}}$ that the angular averaging of the two CDFs leads to a PDF that is bimodal.
 This suggests that it would be wise in empirical studies to implement angular averaging for different values of $\theta$ spanning the full range from $0^{\textrm{o}}$ to $90^{\textrm{o}}$.
-In our empirical study of Section~\ref{Section 5}, as candidate values for $\theta$, we considered each integer value from $0^{\textrm{o}}$ to $90^{\textrm{o}}$.
+In our empirical studies of Sections~\ref{Section 5} and \ref{Section 6}, as candidate values for $\theta$, we considered each integer value from $0^{\textrm{o}}$ to $90^{\textrm{o}}$.

-In Section~\ref{Section 2.1}, we commented that horizontal and vertical combining cannot be applied if any part of an individual CDF forecast is horizontal or vertical, respectively.
-We note that this is not a limitation of angular combining (for $0^{\textrm{o}}<\theta<90^{\textrm{o}}$).
+In Section~\ref{Section 2.1}, we commented that horizontal combining cannot be applied if any part of an individual CDF forecast is horizontal.
+We note that this is not a limitation of angular combining.
+Indeed, for $0^{\textrm{o}}<\theta<90^{\textrm{o}}$, angular combining can be applied to individual CDF forecasts of any type, provided each is a well-defined CDF.